Lachlan-Mayne/english-notes/Peter/Human Resources.md

 - Training should be viewed as an investment by businesses, as it aims to seek a long-term change in skills in order to improve work performance in the business
 - Managers have a performance appraisal process to monitor the results of the development

-If employees are unmotivated and management does not listen to their suggestions
+If employees are unmotivated and management does not listen to their suggestions,